-This is done by performing an in-depth inspection by Ecopest professionals to identify areas of concern.
-Any application required for outdoor parties and marriages please contact Ecopest.
+Mosquito control starts with an in-depth inspection by Ecopest professionals to identify areas of concern.
+Any application required for outdoor parties and marriages, don’t hesitate to contact Ecopest.

-Heavy summer rainfall can result in uncomfortable levels of mosquito biting activity in Edmonton.
-Such biting is considered only to be a nuisance since there appears to be negligible risk of human disease transmission by mosquitoes in this area.
-Understanding the needs of mosquitoes can help us to find ways to lessen their impact.
-These needs can be summoned by three basic areas: food, shelter, and reproduction.
+In Canada, heavy summer rains can result in uncomfortably high levels of mosquito-biting activity.
+Because there appears to be a low danger of malaria transmission by mosquitoes in this location, such biting is regarded simply as a nuisance.
+Understanding mosquitoes’ needs can help us find ways to lessen their impact.
+There are three primary areas: food, shelter, and reproduction.

-Flowers provide mosquitoes with sugars which provide energy for flight and other activities.
-Wearing perfumes may, therefore, stimulate the interest of these flies
+Flowers offer sugars to mosquitoes, which provide the energy for flying and other tasks.
+Wearing fragrances may therefore pique the curiosity of these insects.

-Being fairly delicate insect’s mosquitoes have difficulty surviving dry conditions.
-Hot or windy weather will tend to confine resting or flight activities of mosquitoes to more humid areas, particularly those that are shaded by vegetation.
-Therefore, to avoid being bitten, stay away from heavily treed areas, bushes and long grass.
-Keep lawns trim and garden areas weed-free to make home surrounding less attractive to mosquitoes.
+Mosquitoes have a tough time surviving in dry environments since they are fragile bugs.
+Hot or windy weather limits mosquito resting or flying activity to more humid locations, particularly those shaded by vegetation.
+Therefore, to avoid being bitten, stay away from heavily treed areas, bushes, and long grass.
+Keep lawns trim and garden areas weed-free to make home surroundings less attractive to mosquitoes.
 Help keep them outdoors by ensuring home window and door screens are in place and effective.

-Blood is the vital protein base from which mosquito eggs are developed.
-Mosquito species which feed on human blood not only respond to general stimuli such as light, but also to more specific attractants which help mosquitoes to home in on their prey.
-These attractants include visual cues and metabolic wastes such as body heat, carbon dioxide from breathing and lactic acid which is found in sweat.
+Blood is the essential protein source from which mosquito eggs grow.
+They that feed on human blood respond to broad stimuli like light and, more particular, attractants that help mosquitoes zero in on their target.
+These attractants include visual cues and metabolic wastes such as body heat, carbon dioxide from breathing, and lactic acid found in sweat.

-A. Mosquitoes eat plant nectars and juices, and decaying matter for energy to fly.
+Mosquitoes eat plant nectars and juices and decaying matter for energy to fly.
 Females also take a blood meal so they can make eggs.

-A. Female mosquitoes lay their eggs on or near water.
-They like any place water collects from puddles, birdbaths and old tires in your yard to swamps and ponds.
-You can help keep mosquitoes from laying eggs at your house by making sure your gutters are clean and removing water if it starts to collect anywhere.
+Female mosquitoes lay their eggs on or near water.
+They like any place water collects, from puddles, birdbaths and old tires in your yard to swamps and ponds.
+You can help keep mosquitoes from laying eggs at your house by ensuring your gutters are clean and removing water if it starts to collect anywhere.